 The whole experience lasts only minutes and before you know it, you are back in the square and the whole thing seems like some sort of weird dream.

-Soon to join the list of mummified rulers, today it was announced that Kim Jong-Il, the former leader of North Korea, will be embalmed and placed beside his father, Kim Il-Sung at Kumsusan Memorial Palace in Pyongyang.
+Recently joining the list of mummified rulers was Kim Jong-Il, the former leader of North Korea, who was embalmed and placed beside his father, Kim Il-Sung at Kumsusan Memorial Palace in Pyongyang.